 Not minor if: The licensee subsequently completed the 70.72 evaluation and concluded that NRC pre-approval of the change was required.

-Example f: The licensee recently completed a modification to add a new administrative control (IROFS) for accident sequences associated with the prevention of leaks involving UF6 cylinder pigtails in vaporizers.
+Example 4f: The licensee recently completed a modification to add a new administrative control (IROFS) for accident sequences associated with the prevention of leaks involving UF6 cylinder pigtails in vaporizers.
 The new administrative control requires operations to inspect the cylinder for cleanliness and verify that loose material is removed prior to loading the cylinder into the vaporizer.
 The new requirements were documented in a revision to an operations procedure.
 During a modifications inspection, the inspectors reviewed operator training records and determined that the licensee failed to perform training on the new procedure prior to implementation.

 The violation: The licensee failed to perform training on the new UF6 cylinder pigtail leak test procedure prior to implementation.
 The license application requires the licensee to follow procedures.
 The licensee’s change control procedure requires that training be performed on any modifications to existing operating procedures prior to operation in order to meet 10 CFR 70.72(a)(3).